-- Provide a sound, level foundation.
+- 1. Provide a sound, level foundation.
 Locate boiler as near to the chimney or outside wall as possible and centralized with respect to the heating system. - 2.
 Locate boiler in front of installation position before removing crate. - 3.
 If using combustible floor pan, position pan on foundation or flooring. - 4.
 Separate the wood shipping pallet from the boiler base by removing two (2) hold-down bolts at each end of the boiler base. - 5.
 Move boiler into final position.
 If using combustible floor pan, install boiler on pan as outlined in the instructions included with the pan.

-3. WATER PIPING & CONTROLS
+3. WATER PIPING AND CONTROLS

-A. BOILER SUPPLY & RETURN
+A. BOILER SUPPLY AND RETURN

 - Size the supply and return to suit the system.
 A typical piping arrangement is shown in Figure 3.1.
-Refer also to the I=B=R Guide to Residential Hydronic Heating Installation/Design and the PB Heat, LLC Water Survey for additional guidance during water piping installation. - 2.
-Return Piping: - Pipe the outlet connection of the circulator to a tee, provided with a drain valve, at the 1-1/4 NPT return tapping near the bottom of the left section.
-Pipe the return to the inlet connection of the circulator. - Supply Piping: Pipe the supply to the 1-1/2 NPT supply tapping at the top of the boiler. - 4.
+Refer also to the I=B=R Guide - Residential Hydronic Heating Installation/Design and the PB Heat Water Survey for additional guidance during water piping installation. - 2.
+Return Piping:

+Pipe the drain value to a tee, provided, and the 1-1/4 NPT return tapping near the bottom of the left section.
+Pipe the return to the tee.
+Pipe the drain value nipples and tee to the 1-1/4 NPT return tapping as shown in Figure 3.1.

+- Supply Piping: Pipe the supply to the 1-1/2 NPT supply tapping at the top and rear of the boiler. - 4.
 When system return water temperature will be below 130°F (54°C), pipe the boiler with a bypass arrangement to blend the system return and hot supply to obtain at least 130°F (54°C) entering the boiler.
-For more information on bypass piping, consult the PB Heat, LLC Water Survey. - If desired, install the circulator in the alternate location shown in Figure 3.1.
-Consult the PB Heat, LLC Water Survey for more information on circulator location.
+For more information on bypass piping, consult the PB Heat Water Survey.